amirmasoudabdol/SAM/docs/design.rst

    -  :ref:`selection-strategy` is the internal
       algorithm by which the journal decides whether a submission will be accepted.
-   -  :ref:`Submission` is a short report, acting as a *scientific paper*.
+   -  :ref:`submission` is a short report, acting as a *scientific paper*.
 When it gets accepted by the *Journal*, it considered as a publication.